-My problem – I used my putty knife to “flatten” or pick off/smooth a hole and the paint AND the vinyl wallpaper sheered off!
+My problem is that I used my putty knife to “flatten” or smooth a hole and the paint AND the vinyl wallpaper sheered off!
 Now there is a good sized portion of bare wall – looks like sheet rock but with a brown paper covering?
 I think I’ve screwed up major here!
 I have joint compound, should I just lather that on over the bare wall?
 Or can I use an oil based or latex primer right over the wall?
 Also, for future reference what’s the best way to repair holes without the whole sheet of wallpaper/paint combo peeling off?

 What you are dealing with is the typical VOG mobile home walls.
 It’s a sandwich of vinyl coating, pattern paper, and a little bit of gypsum (the clay like stuff) in the middle.

 Vinyl mobile home walls are easy to damage and to put it bluntly, a real pain in the neck to repair.
 You may be able to push the paper and gypsum into the wall and then use a drywall mud or caulk to patch the hole.
 If you do that with a patterned wall you will have to paint or wallpaper the entire wall to cover the patch.
 If your wall is a single color you can just paint the patch.
 See above for more detailed steps on painting vinyl mobile home walls.

 Manufactured home builders love vinyl-on-gypsum panels because they are lightweight and offer a bit of waterproofing.
 Thankfully sheet rock is becoming the norm nowadays.
 Read the manufactured Housing Gypsum Construction Guide here.